-Sr. No. Particulars 31 st March 2014 a. i)Number of meetings held by the Remuneration 5 Committee during the financial year ii) Remuneration paid to its members (sitting fees) ₹0.38 Millions b.
-Number of employees having received a variable 3 remuneration award during the financial year с.
-Number and total amount of sign-on awards made NA during the financial year d.
-Details of guaranteed bonus, if any, paid as NA joining/sign on bonus e.
-Details of severance pay, in addition to accrued NA
+31 st March, 2015 a. i) Number of meetings held by the Remuneration Committee during the financial year 8 ii) Remuneration paid to its members (sitting fees) ₹ 1.1 Millions b.
+Number of employees having received a variable remuneration award during the financial year 36 с.
+Number and total amount of sign-on awards made during the financial year N.A. d.
+Details of guaranteed bonus, if any, paid as joining/sign on bonus N.A. e.
+Details of severance pay, in addition to accrued benefits, if any N.A. f.
+Total amount of outstanding deferred remuneration, split into cash, shares and share- linked instruments and other forms. ₹9 Millions (cash bonus) g.
+Total amount of deferred remuneration paid out in N.A.

-Sr. No. Particulars 31 st March 2014 benefits, if any f.
-Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
-NA g.
-Total amount of deferred remuneration paid out in the financial year NA h.
-Breakdown of amount of remuneration awards for the financial year to show fixed and variable, deferred and non-deferred Fixed - ₹63.2 Millions [#] Variable - ₹19.6 Millions [] Deferred - Nil Non-deferred ₹19.6 Millions [] i.
-Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments NA j.
-Total amount of reductions during the financial year due to ex- post explicit adjustments NA k.
-Total amount of reductions during the financial year due to ex- post implicit adjustments NA pertains to FY 2012-13 paid to MD & CEO and WTDs (previous year pertains to FY 2011-12 paid to MD & CEO)
+the financial year h.
+Breakdown of amount of remuneration awards for Fixed - ₹ 327.2 Millions# the financial year to show fixed and variable, Variable - ₹ 120.1 Millions deferred and non-deferred Deferred - ₹ 9 Millions Non-deferre d - ₹ 111.1 Millions i.
+Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments N.A. j.
+Total amount of reductions during the financial year due to ex- post explicit adjustments N.A. k.
+Total amount of reductions during the financial year due to ex- post implicit adjustments N.A.

-[#]Fixed Remuneration includes basic salary, leave fare concession, house rent allowance, superannuation allowance and contribution towards provident fund
+Fixed Remuneration includes basic salary, fixed allowance, leave fare concession, house rent allowance, superannuation allowance, certain other allowances and contribution towards provident fund